The False Claims Act – Whistleblower Protections

 SPEAK TO AN ATTORNEY

 The law protects and encourages employees and others to expose fraud against the government.
 If you are an employee, contractor or agent who is considering filing – or already has filed – a qui tam action, seek the counsel of an experienced attorney.
-Contact Michael S. Bigin or Laurence J. Hasson to learn about your rights and how to protect them.
+Contact Michael S. Bigin or Laurence J. Hasson for more information.